allegro/allegro.tech/_posts/2020-11-27-speeding-up-warm-builds.md

 times it took to compile the whole project.
 For large and complicated codebase times used to range from 10 up to 40 minutes.
 Over the years our toolset has improved alongside with compilation times, but slow build times of source code can still be a nightmare.

-When we wait a few minutes for a build we navigate ourselves towards different activities and start e.g. watching funny animal pictures or
+When we wait a few minutes for a build, we navigate ourselves towards different activities and start e.g. watching funny animal pictures or
 YouTube videos, easily **loosing context** of the task at hand.
 What becomes annoying for us is **slow feedback** of code correctness.

 In the [past issue](https://allegro.tech/blog/) my colleague has written about a solution to slow **clean** builds.